airboxlab/airboxlab.github.io/_posts/2026-03-01-ope-guidelines.md

 </center>
 <br>

+Under model-based estimation, a model of the environment is learned from the data collected under $\pi_b$, and then used to simulate trajectories under $\pi_e$ to estimate its performance.

 See [Hopes library documentation](https://hopes.foobot.io/overview/index.html) for more details on the mathematical background and different estimators.

-Under model-based estimation, a model of the environment is learned from the data collected under $\pi_b$, and then used to simulate trajectories under $\pi_e$ to estimate its performance.

-It is particularly valuable when:
+OPE is particularly valuable when:

 - Deploying untested policies could have negative consequences (safety, costs, user experience)
 - We want to evaluate multiple candidate policies before committing to one